vhfsantos/CURE/README.md

 Secondary outputs of **CURE** include `CURE-exons.txt`, `CURE-introns.txt`, and `CURE-intergenic.txt`, which contains the UCE names assigned to each region, as well as the region ID (for exons) and gene ID (for exons and introns).
 The `CURE-intergenic.txt` file contains only the UCE names.
-Besidess, **CURE** outputs the `CURE-summary.csv` file containing the UCE count assigned to exons, to introns, to both exon and intron, to intergenic regions, and unassigned UCEs.
+Besides, **CURE** outputs the `CURE-summary.csv` file containing the UCE count assigned to exons, to introns, to both exon and intron, to intergenic regions, and unassigned UCEs.
 UCEs assigned to both exon and intron are accounted for exons, and unassigned UCEs are accounted for intergenic regions.

-**CURE** also maintain in the output directory the files produces by uce_kit pipeline (`uce_kit_output/` dir)
+**CURE** also maintains in the output directory the files produces by the uce_kit pipeline (`uce_kit_output/` dir)

 # Estimating trees from output files

 **CURE** provides the wrapper script `estimate-trees.sh` for the estimation of gene trees from the output alignments with [IQ-tree](http://www.iqtree.org/), and further summary analysis with [ASTRAL](https://github.com/smirarab/ASTRAL).
-This script runs IQ-tree in parallel using [GNU parallel](https://www.gnu.org/software/parallel/) following the structure of the **CURE** output dir.
+This script runs IQ-tree in parallel using [GNU Parallel](https://www.gnu.org/software/parallel/) following the structure of the **CURE** output-dir.
 Then it prepares all inputs needed for a summary analysis with ASTRAL.
 For instance, if you run **CURE** setting `CURE-output` as output directory, you can call `estimate-trees.sh` as the following: